preet-panchal/Post-it/README.md

 # How to run
-cd into server and run npm install cd into client and run npm install cd into server and run npm run dev to concurrently run client and server
+cd into client and run npm install cd into server and run npm install
+While still in server run npm run deploy to concurrently run client and server